 And addiction to drugs or alcohol can feel overwhelming enough on its own.
 Couple that with the addition of a co-occurring disorder like anxiety and the idea of recovery can feel hopeless.
 But it doesn’t have to be that way!

 Quitting is never easy, but with Delphi Behavioral Health Group in your corner to get you connected to the help and resources you need, together we can make it happen.

 If you or a loved one is struggling with an addiction to drugs or alcohol as well as a co-occurring disorder, we can help you find a facility that’s experienced in dual diagnosis treatment, with a proven track record of positive results.

-Substance Abuse and Mental Health Services Administration, & Center for Behavioral Health Statistics.
-(2017, September).
-Receipt of Services for Substance Use and Mental Health Issues among Adults.
-Retrieved July 9, 2018, from https://www.samhsa.gov/data/sites/default/files/NSDUH-DR-FFR2-2016/NSDUH-DR-FFR2-2016.htm
+Substance Abuse and Mental Health Services Administration.
+NSDUH Data Review.
+(2017, September) Receipt of Services for Substance Use and Mental Health Issues among Adults: Results from the 2016 National Survey on Drug Use and Health.
+Park-Lee, E. et. al. Retrieved from https://www.samhsa.gov/data/sites/default/files/NSDUH-DR-FFR2-2016/NSDUH-DR-FFR2-2016.htm